wimpysworld/ia-get/README.md

 # A.I.
 Driven Development 🤖

-This program is an experiment 🧪 In late 2023, it was initially co-authored using [Chatty Jeeps](https://ubuntu.social/@popey/111527182881051626).
+This program is an ongoing experiment 🧪 in AI-assisted development.
+The project has evolved through multiple phases:

+## Development History

-When I started this project, I had no experience 👶 with [Rust](https://www.rust-lang.org/) and was curious to see if I could use AI tools to assist in developing a program in a language I do not know.
+**Phase 1 (Late 2023)**: Initially co-authored using [Chatty Jeeps](https://ubuntu.social/@popey/111527182881051626) (ChatGPT-4).
+I had no Rust experience and wanted to see if AI could help me build a program in an unfamiliar language.

+**Phase 2 (Oct-Dec 2023)**: Used [Unfold.ai](https://unfoldai.io/) to add features and improve the code.
+All AI-assisted commits from this period have full details in the commit messages.

+**Phase 3 (Jan 2024)**: Community input from Linux Matters listener [Daniel Dewberry](https://github.com/DanielDewberry) who submitted a [comprehensive peer review](https://github.com/wimpysworld/ia-get/issues/7).

+**Phase 4 (May 2025)**: Major refactoring and modernization using GitHub Copilot with Claude Sonnet 3.5, including:
+- Complete migration from XML to JSON APIs
+- Enhanced concurrent downloading with session management
+- Comprehensive code cleanup and documentation
+- Modern Rust practices and error handling

+## Featured Coverage

-**As featured on [Linux Matters](https://linuxmatters.sh) podcast!** 🎙️ I am a presenter on Linux Matters and we discussed how the [initial version of the program](https://github.com/wimpysworld/ia-get/tree/5f2b356e7d841f2756780e2a101cf8be4041a7f6) was created using Chatty Jeeps (ChatGPT-4) in [Episode 16 - Blogging to the Fediverse](https://linuxmatters.sh/16/).
+**As featured on [Linux Matters](https://linuxmatters.sh) podcast!** 🎙️ The [initial version](https://github.com/wimpysworld/ia-get/tree/5f2b356e7d841f2756780e2a101cf8be4041a7f6) was discussed in [Episode 16 - Blogging to the Fediverse](https://linuxmatters.sh/16/), covering the AI development process, successes, and challenges.

-I discussed that process, its successes, and drawbacks.
-In a future episode, we will discuss the latest version of the project.

 <div align="center">
   <a href="https://linuxmatters.sh" target="_blank"><img src="https://raw.githubusercontent.com/wimpysworld/nix-config/main/.github/screenshots/linuxmatters.png" alt="Linux Matters Podcast"/></a>